Obviously Five Believers

 The Kid wants us to stop to get her autograph.

 “Of course!”
-Raymond answers cheerfully.
+Raymond answers full of confidence.

 He scratches his head as if looking for stray thoughts.
 Or maybe stray words.
 Can’t be stray cats.
 Cats are supposed to be in the well, not tangled up in Raymond’s hair.
 Shake the dust off your feet.
 Nothing can hold you down.
 Keep on pressing on.
 And Raymond does:

-“Like I said before Joan Baez interrupted me, Dylan recorded Can You Please Crawl Out Of Your Window?.
-After the recording session, he plays it for a couple of people during a ride in the limo.
+“Dylan recorded Can You Please Crawl Out Of Your Window?”, Raymond continues with a happy grin on his face, “He plays it for a couple of people during a ride in the limo after the recoding session.
 “Isn’t it good?”
-Dylan asks, feeling very proud of the record.
-Don’t you think it will be a hit?
-I am sure he already sees himself on stage in Las Vegas dressed up like some frail mini-Elvis looking like he’s been on a diet the last 20 years.
+Dylan asks proudly.
+“Don’t you think it will be a hit?”
+I am sure he already sees himself on stage in Las Vegas dressed up like some frail mini-Elvis who has been on a diet the last 20 years.
 One of the guys in the limo says: “Yeah, well ….?”.
 Jerk.
 Dylan immediately orders the limo to stop.
 “Get out!” he yells.
 “Bloody journalist!”
-And, you know what, guys?
-That was Phil Ochs..”
+Well, guys, that was Phil Ochs.”

-“Yeah, there’s always a sexless academic out there believing they get every right to tell you what to think, say and believe,” Lark Skyrider says.
-“They’re not happy before they have gained full and total control.
+“Yeah, there’s always a sexless academic out there believing they get every right to tell you what to think, say and believe.
+They are not feeling safe before they have gained total control.
 They’re not satisfied before we end up like …”

 ”Elvis?”
 I ask.

-“Speaking of Elvis,” Raymond says thoughtfully, “I wonder what happened to the tapes containing the nightlong sessions with Bob and Elvis in a Nashville studio?”
+“Speaking of Elvis, I wonder what happened to the tapes containing the nightlong sessions with Bob and Elvis in a Nashville studio?”

 “The technician let the tapes roll on and on,” Lark Skyrider mumbles beneath his breath.
-“Elvis sings, Bob sings, maybe Elvis played guitar, Bob played guitar, probably blew on his harmonica too, and then!
-It’s all over.
-Bob and Elvis, or Elvis and Bob melt into the early morning light, and the tapes gone.
-Disappeared!”
+“Elvis sings, Bob sings, maybe Elvis played guitar, Bob played guitar, probably blew on his harmonica too, and then it’s all over.
+Bob and Elvis melt into the early morning light, and the tapes have disappeared.
+Their voices, alone or in duet, the songs, the music, everything recorded on that magic night: gone.
+The vaults are empty, and the relics no longer in the shrine.
+Only the casually, handwritten note on the box: Presley & Dylan.

-Lark Skyrider’s voice is now barely audible.
+Lark Skyrider’s voice is barely audible.

 “You want coffee, Bob?”